MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

    > [!NOTE]
-   >  Traces use a two part instruction position that references a specific position reference in the trace, for example 12:0.
+   >  Traces use a two part instruction position that references a specific position reference in the trace, for example 12:0. or 15:7
+   > xx:yy
-   >  The first element is the TBD
+   > xx- the first element is the sequencing number
-   >  The second elemnt is the instruction pointer TBD
+   > yy - the second element is the instruction count since the sequencing number

 - If the : is omitted, then the second number must have precisely 16 hexadecimal digits, with zeros for left-padding.